Pugazhenthi-hub/Safety-AI/Progress Log.md

 3.Explored solutions for handling large datasets efficiently (like reducing batch size, using generators, or resizing input data).

 4.Planned the next steps: either optimize the preprocessing code or use a smaller subset of data to proceed with model training.

+## date:30-10-2025

+Today, we continued working on our AI project (CNN + LSTM model).
+We checked the dataset, prepared the data for training, and identified a memory issue during sequence preparation.
+We discussed possible solutions to handle large datasets more efficiently and planned to optimize the preprocessing in the next session.